coolwonny/RoboAdvisor/README.md

 In this project, we will create the `RoboAdvisor` bot and add an intent with its corresponding slots.
 This chatbot project gives us a fundamental knowledge about how a chatbot is created and designed to work through Amazon Web Services(AWS).
 We are going to use Amazon Lex for creating a simple bot and further tuning it in with a lambda function that allows us to add more ability in validating data provided by the user on the Robo Advisor.

-The process can be divided by three parts - Initial bot configuration, building & testing, and enhancing the Robo Advisor with an Amazon lambda function.
+The process can be divided into three parts - Initial bot configuration, building & testing, and enhancing the Robo Advisor with an Amazon Lambda function.

 We start by creating an intent named `RecommendPortfolio` in which we configure some sample utterances as follows: